iMakeMehPrograms/byrdshot-game/README.md

 # byrdshot-game
 Frustratingly hard 3D FPS.
 Simple graphics.
 Code that may be spaghet' or a big ol' meatball.
+The WebGL link to play the game is: imakemehprograms.github.io/byrdshot-game/

 ## WARNING: HARD AND (SUPPOSEDLY) ADDICTING